 I’m not saying you have to go cold turkey and eliminate these activities altogether – we all need them, to some degree!
 But if you’re selective and trim the time-wasting fat, you should be able to free up a few hours each week for grocery shopping and cooking.

-If you need some extra motivation, write out all the reasons why you want to start cooking – to improve your health, lose some weight, save money, improve your self-esteem, be a better role model for your kids… the more the better.
+If you need some extra motivation, write out all the reasons why you want to start cooking – to improve your health, lose some weight, save money, improve your self-esteem, be a better role model for your kids who might also want to start cooking with you… the more the better.

 And keep copies in plain sight wherever you do most of your lounging!